RACE INFO -- NEED TO KNOW

 Post Race Social:

-Stick around for our famous Big Chop Smokies, lemonade, chips, and melons!!
-It's all included with your race fee!
 We'll draw for prizes and recognize the top paddlers in each category.
 It's a great night of mingling with your fellow paddlers.
 Everyone welcome!

 Rules and Regulations